ErfanMahmoudiGit/Create_Square_A_to_Z/README.md

 # Create_Square_A_to_Z
-This is a simple program that gets a character from user as an input, and creates a square pattern.
+This is a simple program that gets a character from user as an input, then creates a square pattern, which has letters A to the given letter on it's Sides and Diameters.
 For example:
 We give letter h as an input.
 The output is a squre like this: